-In Bercy Park, Paris, there is a group of 21 metal sculptures.
-These human figures each have a nationality, and are formed out of the manhole covers sourced from their country.
+Bercy Park, Paris, is home to a group of 21 very interesting sculptures.
+Les Enfants Du Monde each have a nationality, and are formed out of the manhole covers sourced from their country.
 They even have their own names (and personalities!).
-French sculptor Rachid Khimoune’s masterpieces are not easy to find, and you need to be searching … More Discovering the hidden art of Paris – Les Enfants du Monde
+French sculptor Rachid Khimoune’s masterpieces are not easy to find, and you need to … More Paris’ Secret Sculptures: Les Enfants du Monde

 Winter was over, and the parks of Mont-Royal rang to the sound of sword fighting.
 The sun was baking hot.
 Spring exploded into Montreal seemingly overnight, and every tree in the city bloomed with big, juicy green leaves.